-ARTICLE 13.12 : SELF-REGULATORY ORGANISATIONS
+ARTICLE 12.12: SELF-REGULATORY ORGANIZATIONS

-Where a Party requires a financial institution or a cross-border financial service supplier of the other Party to be a member of, participate in, or have access to, a self-regulatory organisation to provide a financial service in or into its territory, the Party shall ensure observance of the obligations of Articles 13.2 and 13.3 by such self-regulatory organisation.
+Where a Party requires a financial institution or a cross-border financial service supplier of the other Party to be a member of, participate in, or have access to, a self-regulatory organization to provide a financial service in or into the territory of that Party, the Party shall ensure observance of the obligations of Articles 12.2 and 12.3 by such selfregulatory organization.

-ARTICLE 13.13 : PAYMENT AND CLEARING SYSTEMS
+ARTICLE 12.13: PAYMENT AND CLEARING SYSTEMS

-Under terms and conditions that accord national treatment, each Party shall grant financial institutions of the other Party access to payment and clearing systems operated by public entities, and to official funding and refinancing facilities available in the normal course of ordinary business.
+Under terms and conditions that accord national treatment, each Party shall grant financial institutions of the other Party established in its territory access to payment and clearing systems operated by public entities, and to official funding and refinancing facilities available in the normal course of ordinary business.
 This paragraph is not intended to confer access to the Party's lender of last resort facilities.

-ARTICLE 13.14 : EXPEDITED AVAILABILITY OF INSURANCE SERVICES
+ARTICLE 12.14: EXPEDITED AVAILABILITY OF INSURANCE SERVICES

-The Parties recognise the importance of maintaining and developing regulatory procedures to expedite the offering of insurance services by licensed suppliers.
+The Parties recognize the importance of maintaining and developing regulatory procedures to expedite the offering of insurance services by licensed suppliers.

-ARTICLE 13.15 : RECOGNITION
+ARTICLE 12.15: SPECIFIC COMMITMENTS